fscottfoti/togethermap-help/docs/customization.md

 ## Turning off the Geoindex

-The "geoindex" can also be turned on and off.
+The "geoindex" can be turned on and off.
 The geoindex is the functionality that limits the places that are loaded to only those shown in the map view.
 If you had hundreds of thousands of city markers worldwide, you would just want to load the few cities that are in the map view, so this is turned on by default.
 If you have less than a hundred places or so, it's usually fine to turn this off, which loads all the places in the collection immediately and can be handy for subsequent responsiveness and also so that all the places are in the list view all the time which is perhaps easier for users to understand on small collections.
 At any rate, it's up to the collection owner how they choose to set this.

+## Marker clustering

+Marker clustering is a handy feature which uses the [Leaflet clustering plugin](https://github.com/Leaflet/Leaflet.markercluster) to cluster markers together.
+This uses a single marker to represent many markers when zoomed out and then "splays" them out as the user zooms in.
+This is handy if you have lots and lots of markers on the map.
+It does not work well with the editing features in TogetherMap though, and should be considered as an experimental feature for TM at this time.

+## Disable place list

+The place list on the collection page can be disabled either 1) to speed up the rendering of the DOM or 2) simply because a place list is not desired.
+This is not terribly common.

+## Enable advanced controls

+This enables advanced controls on a collection, which allows the configuration of multiple themes on the collection, and multiple filters, and provides some additional widgets on the collection page.
+This assumes that both the collection owner and user are a little bit more advanced than the users assumed up to this point, and represents a push of functionality from a potentially consumer app to having some of the features common in professional GIS systems.
+These changes will be discussed next.

+# Advanced Controls

+## Collection Widgets (for the user)

+Enabling advanced controls will add a few widgets for the user on the collection page.
+These widgets are described below:

+* Auto-load (on/off) - The collection is now assumed to be large, with potentially millions of shapes.
+In this case we want more fine-grained control over when places load.
+The user can now turn off auto-load so that when the map is panned or zoomed, no places are loaded.

+* The More Button - By default, 100 shapes are loaded nearest to the map center, and for every click of the more button, 100 more shapes are loaded.

+* Active Filter - If filters are configured on the collection edit page, the user can switch between filters, only displaying certain shapes on the map based on attributes of the shapes.

+* Active Theme - If muultiple themes are configure on the collection edit page, the user can switch between themes.